AiCRE-Labs/Brian-Landru/_docs/faqs.md

 Each of these sources is broken down so we can measure, optimize, and balance specific aspects of tenant selection that each stakeholder cares about.
 Let's break them down.

-#### Property Profiles
-**Property profiles** consist of the U.S. state, property GLA, and GLA of the vacant space(s).
+1. **Property Profiles** consist of the U.S. state, property GLA, and GLA of the vacant space(s).

-#### Property Tenant Mix Profiles
-**Tenant Mix Profiles** are a combination of proprietary metrics that measure how competitive and diverse the property's tenant mix is.
+2. **Property Tenant Mix Profiles** are a combination of proprietary metrics that measure how competitive and diverse the property's tenant mix is.

       We created a single metric, called the **Tenant Mix Index (TMI)**, that combines two things that both leasing agents and prospective retailers care about: how competitive the property is and how diverse the property is.
 The **TMI** reflects a balance between these, and has the ability to emphasize one over the other through weighting.
 A higher score indicates that the property is strong in both aspects, or exceptionally strong in one if heavily weighted.
 100% is the maximum **TMI**, 0% is the minimum.
 Diversity and competitiveness default to equal weighting when calculating **TMI** for a property.
-But if customers prefer, Dr. Fill can reverse engineer if your tenant mix strategy values diversity or competitiveness more and adapt recommendations accordingly.
+But if customers prefer, **Tenant** can reverse engineer if your tenant mix strategy values diversity or competitiveness more and adapt recommendations accordingly.

-#### Trade Area Competition
-Trade Area Competition is measured in terms of the level of competition and the quality of that competition.
+3. **Trade Area Competition** is measured in terms of the level of competition and the quality of that competition.
 * *Level of Competition.* How many businesses of the same tenant type are within the trade area.
 * *Quality of Competition.* The average 5 star Google Review of those businesses.

-#### Trade Area Demographics

-We analyze demographics of the trade area as well.
+4. **Trade Area Demographics.** We analyze demographics of the trade area as well.
 Specifically:
 * Average household income
 * Average education levels
 * Average  home values

-Recommendations prioritize these four sources because they drive outcomes that many Retail CRE stakeholders care about.
+Recommendations prioritize these four sources because they drive outcomes that many Retail CRE stakeholders care about:
-Retailers care about finding a location that helps their business thrive.
+* *Retailers* care about finding a location that helps their business thrive.
-Leasing agents care about making retailers happy, reducing time off market, and fulfilling corporate tenant mix strategy.
+* *Leasing agents* care about making retailers happy, reducing time off market, and fulfilling corporate tenant mix strategy.
-Commercial Real Estate management cares about financial stability, minimizing tenant turnover, maximizing consumer draw and visit duration, and maximizing overall property desirability.
+* *CRE management* cares about financial stability, minimizing tenant turnover, maximizing consumer draw and visit duration, and maximizing overall property desirability.

 <h1>How do you know the recommendations are good? </h1>